KaraboThupa/bioniq-app/README.md

 # Bioniq App

-A client mobile application for ISP customers to manage Wi-Fi, connected devices, billing, and receive AI-powered support.
+A mobile application designed for ISP customers to manage their network, control connected devices, handle billing, and receive AI-powered support.

 ---

+## Purpose

+This project demonstrates how an Internet Service Provider (ISP) can improve customer experience by combining a mobile application with AI-powered support.

+It focuses on reducing manual support workload, giving users direct control over their network, and enabling faster issue resolution through automation.

+---

 ## Overview

 Bioniq improves customer experience by giving users control over their network and access to automated support.

+The system integrates AI to assist with troubleshooting, device management, and billing-related queries, reducing the need for direct technician intervention.

 ---